MaelDes/SISE_Eaux_Spatial_Distribution/README.md

 ### Streamlit app: extreme outlier values on histograms (e.g. HCO₃ at 13,000)

 Activate the **IQR outlier filter** in the sidebar (default is 3.0).
 It masks aberrant values as NaN while preserving the rest of the row.

-### Maps tab: the Fast mode shows no points

-Try in this order:
-1. Click the hamburger menu (≡) at top-right of Streamlit → **Clear cache** → reload the page (F5)
-2. Restart Streamlit completely (Ctrl+C in the terminal, then `streamlit run sise_explorer.py` again)
-3. Check that `communes.geojson` is at the project root and contains a 5-character INSEE code field (`code`, `INSEE_COM` or similar)
-4. Run `debug_geojson.py` (provided separately) to inspect the GeoJSON structure

-### Maps tab: empty map even though aggregation says X communes

-The INSEE code format may differ between your data and the GeoJSON.
-The app will auto-show a debug panel with the first 5 codes from each side — compare them.
-Common issue: integer `1001` in the data vs string `"01001"` in the GeoJSON.
-The app handles this automatically by zero-padding to 5 chars, but if your codes contain letters (Corsican `2A001`/`2B033`) double-check the format.

-### Antivirus deletes Python or .venv when running Streamlit

-This is a **known false-positive** with some enterprise antivirus products (CrowdStrike, SentinelOne, Trend Micro, ESET) that flag local web servers and JSON parsing as suspicious.
-Open a ticket with your IT team requesting an exclusion for the project folder:

-> "I use Python with pandas/streamlit for scientific data analysis.
-Please add `C:\path\to\project\` as an antivirus exclusion.
-The folder contains only analysis scripts, no executables are distributed."

-Until the exclusion is granted, **back up your project folder** (`.py` files, `communes.geojson`, `csv_traite/`, `stats/`) outside of it (Dropbox, OneDrive, USB key).
-The `.venv` itself can be rebuilt in 3 minutes — your scripts and data must never be lost.

-### My VS Code says ".venv (broken)"

-The virtual environment lost its Python interpreter (deleted, moved, or replaced).
-To rebuild:

 ```powershell
 cd "C:\Users\MD287298\Desktop\Carto pipeline"